Home

 To do a comprehensive business plan, if you spend 8 hours a day writing and researching, it will take you about 30 to 40 business days to do it.
 Yes, as you can see by this business plan outline, this is a big investment of time.

-If you consider the advantages of outsourcing and hire an outside consultant or business plan writer, it will likely take less time (for either types of plan) because consultants are experienced at writing plans and because they often have other resources (e.g. accountants) that they work with.
+Consider outsourcing and hire an outside consultant or business plan writer, it will likely take less time (for either types of plan) because consultants are experienced at writing plans and because they often have other resources (e.g. accountants) that they work with.
 But they cannot work on producing your plan unless you provide them with the information they need.

 Please note, not all business plan writers or consultants will work exclusively for you on your plan so the actual elapsed time might be longer.
 But negotiate what you want and need up front.